Shirley Murdock: Career

-Murdock released Home, her gospel-music debut album, in 2002 on T.D.
-Jakes' Dexterity Sounds record label.
 She made her acting debut in the movie Sweating in the Spirit.
 Most recently, Murdock has signed with Tyscot Records and released her most recent album in March 2007.

 In 2009, Murdock collaborated with Teena Marie on the song "Soldier", from Marie's album Congo Square.
 She also appeared in the 2009 stage play A Mother's Prayer, with Johnny Gill, Robin Givens, and Jermaine Crawford.
 She also appeared in "A Mother's Love" a stage play produced by Kandi Burruss and Todd Tucker in 2014.